 Bipolar Disorder: Tip for Family Members

-1. Read, read, read: Knowledge about bipolar disorder is your number one tool.
-Read the DSM-IV diagnostic manual and learn about bipolar disorder.
+Read the DSM-V- the diagnostic statistical manual and learn about bipolar disorder from a medical point of view.
 The entry on bipolar disorder is only about ten pages- but you can learn so much!
 All libraries have this book in their reference department.
 While you’re there, read about psychotic disorders as well.
 And if you’re really interested, read about personality disorders and anxiety disorders.
 People with bipolar disorder share symptoms with all of these disorders which is why it’s such a tough illness to treat.
 And of course, my books are a great read as well!

 1 comment to Bipolar Disorder: Tip for Family Members